gitiy1/deed/README.md

-# Try To Dif More !
+# Try To Dig More !